mobilityDCAT-AP/mobilityDCAT-AP/README.md

 Any problems encountered or suggestions for new functionalities can be submitted as [issues on the mobilityDCAT-AP repository on GitHub](https://github.com/mobilityDCAT-AP/mobilityDCAT-AP/issues).
 A short guideline for submitting issues can be found at [SEMICeu/DCAT-AP/wiki/Submission-guidelines](https://github.com/SEMICeu/DCAT-AP/wiki/Submission-guidelines).

+The guidelines about the mobilityDCAT-AP specification are available at [mobilityDCAT‐AP Accompanying Guidelines](https://github.com/mobilityDCAT-AP/mobilityDCAT-AP/wiki/Introduction-and-Overview)

 ## Structure of the repository

 - [Releases](./releases/): mobilityDCAT-AP releases (1.0.0, etc.); each release might have different distributions.